 It's important to choose the type of rose bush that suits your needs?
 Most rose bushes will thrive in large containers.
 I always think it smart to ask lots of questions on a rose bush before purchasing the variety.
 I have listed below three of my favorite rose bushes, that have done me well in my own experience with planting rose bushes in containers.
 Each suiting different landscaping needs.

 Size Of Container: It is important that rose bushes and small shrub roses be placed in containers no less than 15 inches in diameter.
 They will do well there for two years and then will need transplanting into larger pots.
 You can save yourself the trouble of transplanting, by using a larger pot, right off.
 Roses in containers deplete the soil of its nutrients rapidly than if they were bedded in the ground.
 So keep in mind the bush can outgrow its home, and need transplanting.

 Lets Prepare The Soil - The Right Soil Mix Is Important

-Preparing The Soil: To prepare the container for the rose to be planted, place a layer about one inch deep of gravel or other medium sized rocks in the bottom of the container.
-This layer will serves as drainage, and prevents the soil from becoming too compressed at the bottom of the pot.
+Preparing The Soil: To prepare the container for the rose to be planted, place a layer about one inch deep of gravel or other medium-sized rocks in the bottom of the container.
+This layer will serve as drainage and prevents the soil from becoming too compressed at the bottom of the pot.
 Use soil mixture recipe listed above. ( Time To Get Your Hands Dirty)

 The Carpet Rose